About This Guide

 The Real Challenges of Honest Leadership

-Let us be honest about honesty: It is not always easy.
+Let's be honest about honesty: It's not always easy.
 Faith-driven leaders face real pressures that make truth-telling complicated.
-Acknowledging these challenges is not weakness.
-It is wisdom.
+Acknowledging these challenges isn't weakness.
+It's wisdom.

 When the Truth Seems Costly

 Sometimes honesty carries a price tag.
-You might lose a deal because you will not exaggerate your capabilities.
-You might frustrate an investor because you will not spin the numbers.
-You might disappoint a client because you will not promise what you cannot deliver.
+You might lose a deal because you won't exaggerate your capabilities.
+You might frustrate an investor because you won't spin the numbers.
+You might disappoint a client because you won't promise what you can't deliver.

 “A fortune made by a lying tongue is a fleeting vapor and a deadly snare.”Proverbs 21:6 (NIV)